Thinking About Preconception? Here Are Some Lifestyle Changes To Consider.

-- Pregnancy planning doesn’t have to just be about counting your fertile days and preparing to roll around like a bowling ball for 9 months.
+- Pregnancy planning doesn’t have to just be about counting your fertile days.
+As well as preparing to roll around like a bowling ball for 9 months.
 It is also the perfect time to enjoy how amazing your body is and to make memories with loved ones.

 Check out the list below for some 'inspo' on the FIVE most important things to focus on.

 You want your baby to be super healthy right?
 Your first step is making sure you are healthy.

 Fresh fruit and vegetables, minimal processed foods, minimal alcohol and lots of nuts and seeds.
 Also include 2-3L of good old H20.

 If you find it hard to drink that much per day, jazz it up!
 Add some fresh lemon / lime / berries to your water.
 See our article on nutrition for pregnancy planning for more detailed information.

 Studies show that regular exercise increases fertility and pregnancy rates.
 This is true for both men and women.
 This includes going for a stroll, yoga class, cycling and weights.